IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

 A connection from an external data source to an FMU is required when one input variable of a FMU is controlled by external data.
 The data source will be used as input values for the FMU.
-In CoFMPy, we provide multiple external data sources: from single values, from a CSV file, or from a Kafka stream.
+In CoFmuPy, we provide multiple external data sources: from single values, from a CSV file, or from a Kafka stream.
 You can also create your own data source (see documentation).